Reviews You Can Rely On

 Hardwood Performance

-This metric is broken down into three subtests: hardwood, crevice, and edge cleaning.
+This metric is broken down into two subtests: hardwood and edge cleaning.
 With everything considered and tested, the Eureka Mighty Mite was our top performer on hard flooring.
 It plowed through the debris and picked up just about all of it.
 The Miele Classic C1 and Kenmore Elite Pet Friendly follow closely behind with impressive performances.
 All of these models were smooth and easy to use on hard flooring.
 Below, we break this down.

 Hardwood Cleaning Performance